East Unites with West in Global Cellular Recycling Effort

 Charitable Recycling and Charitable Recycling Canada offers consumers and businesses a mechanism for disposing of their used cell phones while preserving the environment and helping charities.
 "The response to the program has been overwhelming," says Rhonda Linton, Charitable Recycling Program Manager.
 "We are now partnered with national organizations and environmental programs including The National Wildlife Foundation and Waste Free NYC (New York City)," adds Linton.

 You have read this article health with the title East Unites with West in Global Cellular Recycling Effort.
-You can bookmark this page URL http://cartas-pra-voces.blogspot.com/2009/05/east-unites-with-west-in-global.html.
+You can bookmark this page URL https://cartas-pra-voces.blogspot.com/2009/05/east-unites-with-west-in-global.html.
 Thanks!

 Related Posts Plugin for WordPress, Blogger...